there are two possiblity :

 cross building

-if you are building from another OS you will first have to make an cross toolchain
+if you are building from another OS you will first have to make a cross toolchain

 required sofware